dshomoye/dshomoye.github.io/content/blog/gatsby-web-push-notifications/index.md

 The option I needed (and missed for a long time) is `appendScript` which points to a javascript file that gets added to the service worker code.
 So, you can keep the full offline feature the plugin provides and just build on top of that.
 I used this [guide](https://developers.google.com/web/fundamentals/push-notifications)⧉ to get a better understanding of implementing push notifications.
 I highly recommend atleast skimming through that as building out a push notification system involves an end-to-end understanding of the process.

+> Some sections of this post have been edited since original posting.
 > This post is not a step-by-step guide and assumes comfort with a Gatsby; and a project that's already set up including plugin(s) referenced.
 For a full look-through of the code, there's a link to this site's source at the [end of the post](#references).

 ---